 Established in 1864 as Maine’s first public institution of higher education, the University of Maine at Farmington (UMF) is Maine’s public liberal arts college, offering quality programs in teacher education, human services and arts and sciences.

-With enrollment at around 1,900 full-time students, UMF is about the same size as many of New England’s most selective private colleges and offers many of the same advantages, yet at a very attractive price — providing a tremendous college education value in a spectacular natural setting.
+With enrollment at around 1,800 full-time students, UMF is about the same size as many of New England’s most selective private colleges and offers many of the same advantages, yet at a very attractive price — providing a tremendous college education value in a spectacular natural setting.

-The University of Maine at Farmington is a founding member of The Council of Public Liberal Arts Colleges (COPLAC) an exclusive national group of 26 public colleges and universities committed to providing superior liberal arts and sciences education.
+The University of Maine at Farmington is a founding member of The Council of Public Liberal Arts Colleges (COPLAC) an exclusive national group of public colleges and universities committed to providing superior liberal arts and sciences education.

-- Maine’s nationally recognized public liberal arts college, known for its rigorous academics and outstanding faculty.
+The University of Maine at Farmington, Maine’s nationally recognized public liberal arts college, is known for its rigorous academics, tremendous college value and outstanding faculty.

-- Rated a “Best Bang for the Buck” college by Washington Monthly magazine (2013).
+- Named a 2015 “Best Bang for the Buck” college by Washington Monthly magazine (2013, 2014, 2015)

-- Rated a “Top Green College” by Princeton Review Guide to Green Colleges (2012-2014)
+- Rated a 2014 “Top Green College” by Princeton Review Guide to Green Colleges (2012, 2013, 2014)

-- Named a U.S.News & World Report best college value “Great School – Great Price” (2012, 2013).
+- Named a 2013 U.S.News best college value “Great School – Great Price” (2012, 2013)

-- A traditional New England college campus located in the heart of world class skiing and snowboarding, hiking and mountain biking, kayaking and rafting.
+- A traditional New England college campus located in the heart of world class skiing and snowboarding, hiking and mountain biking, kayaking and rafting

 - An affordable, high-quality, residential, liberal arts college.
 (Just $18,187 per year for Maine residents.
 As low as $22,379 per year for non-Maine residents — that’s tuition, fees, room & board.)